ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 #### Example: Redact OAuth message tokens from a JSON message

 This section shows an end-to-end example of redacting an OAuth message token.
-Given the following JSON request message:
+Given the following JSON request message,

 ```
 {